Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Effective dynamics in the interior of the Schwarzschild black hole

-In Figure \ref{fig:Plot_N_compari}, a graphical comparison is made between the classical lapse function $N^2_{\text{class}}(t)$ and the one obtained from effective dynamics, $N^2_{\text{eff}}(t)$, in \eqref{eq:Effect_lapse_funct_t}, for the values of $G=M=1$, $\beta_b=-0.6$, $\gamma=\ln{2}/\pi\sqrt{3}$, and $l_c=2.9$.
+In Figure \ref{fig:Plot_N_compari}, a graphical comparison is made between the classical lapse function $N^2_{\text{class}}(t)$ and the one obtained from effective dynamics, $N^2_{\text{eff}}(t)$, in \eqref{eq:Effect_lapse_funct_t}.
 From this graph, it can be observed that both lapse functions are identical as we approach the event horizon ($t=2GM$), but they differ completely as we move toward the $t=0$ region.
-In the quantum region governed by the parameters $\gamma$ and $l_c$, the effective lapse function acquires a minimum value before rebounding towards larger values, whereas $N^2_{\text{class}}$ remains unaffected and tends to zero as $t$ approaches zero.
+In the semiclassical region governed by the parameters $\gamma$ and $l_c$, $N^2_{\text{eff}}(t)$ acquires a minimum value before rebounding towards larger values, whereas $N^2_{\text{class}}$ remains unaffected and tends to zero as $t$ approaches zero.
 A similar behavior was described in \cite{Modesto} where modifications to the Schwarzschild solution were calculated using a semiclassical analysis of loop quantum black holes.
 In this approach, the author \cite{Modesto} finds a metric inside the event horizon that coincides with the Schwarzschild solution near the horizon but deviates substantially at the Planck scale.
 Particularly, he obtains a bounce of the $S^2$ sphere for a minimum value of the radius, and it is possible to have another event horizon close to the $r=0$ point.

-Figure \ref{fig:Plot_g_xx_compari} presents the graph of $g_{xx}^{\text{class}}$ and $g_{xx}^{\text{eff}}$ as functions of $t$ for $G=M=1$, $\beta_b=-0.8$, $\gamma=\ln{2}/\pi\sqrt{3}$, and $l_c=0.5$.
-In this case, as in the case of Figure \ref{fig:Plot_N_compari}, it can be observed that the effective metric component reduces to the classical metric as we approach the event horizon, but they differ in the quantum region (Planck region).
+Figure \ref{fig:Plot_g_xx_compari} presents the graph of $g_{xx}^{\text{class}}$ and $g_{xx}^{\text{eff}}$ as functions of $t$.
+In this case, as in the case of Figure \ref{fig:Plot_N_compari}, it can be observed that the effective metric component reduces to the classical metric as we approach the event horizon, but they differ in the Planck region, governed by the fundamental length scale $l_c$ and the Barbero-Immirzi parameter $\gamma$.
 This result is analogous to what is found in \cite{Modesto} in the context of LQG.